 Does your company have a positive emotional culture?
-A feel-good place to work can be a powerful business development tool, according to a 10-year study of the culture of companies in a variety of industries and locations.
+A feel-good workplace can be a powerful business development tool, according to a 10-year study of the culture of companies in various industries and locations.

 Many companies focus their efforts on creating a corporate culture based on concepts such as innovation or top-notch customer service.
 But the researchers say that focusing solely on a so-called cognitive culture can mean a company never fulfills its true potential.
 Here’s how several of the companies that the pair studied work to achieve effective emotional cultures:

-Censeo, a consulting firm, works to create a positive emotional culture by careful hiring and by letting employees know that negative interpersonal behaviors aren’t acceptable in the workplace.
-The company’s Executives said they have passed on some otherwise highly-qualified employee candidates because they had difficult personalities and weren’t able to fit into the company’s positive emotional culture.
+Censeo, a consulting firm, works to create a positive emotional culture by careful hiring and letting employees know that negative interpersonal behaviors aren’t acceptable in the workplace.
+The company’s Executives said they have passed on some otherwise highly-qualified employee candidates because they had difficult personalities and couldn’t fit into the company’s positive emotional culture.

 Ubiquity, a retirement plan administrator, studies what makes employees feel a sense of belonging and excitement to be at the office.
 Company executives place a top priority on making the company a great place to work.

 Interested in creating a more positive emotional culture at your company?
-The good news is that it’s an attainable goal — even in companies that have a lot of negativity woven into their cultures.
+The good news is that it’s an attainable goal — even in companies with much negativity woven into their cultures.
 Research shows that people easily ‘catch’ feelings from others.
-That means that your efforts to create more joy in your office can gain momentum much faster than you may think.
+That means that your efforts to create more joy in your office can gain momentum much faster than you think.